Nursing Jobs in Southeast Omaha, NE

 CNA Night Shift

-CNA (Certified Nursing Assistant) Ask about our Retention Bonus Job Title : CNA (Certified Nursing Assistant) Location: Omaha, NE Department: Nursing Reports to: DON Position Type: Full-Time Shift: 10pm-6am, Four Nights on Two Night off rotation Job Summary: We are seeking a dedicated and compassionate Certified Nurse Assistant (CNA) to join our skilled nursing facility team.
+CNA (Certified Nursing Assistant) Ask about our Retention Bonus Job Title : CNA (Certified Nursing Assistant) Location: Omaha, NE Department: Nursing Reports to: DON Position Type: Full-Time Shift: 10pm-6am, Four Nights on and Two Night off rotation.
+PRN as needed also available.
+Job Summary: We are seeking a dedicated and compassionate Certified Nurse Assistant (CNA) to join our skilled nursing facility team.
 In this role, you will provide high-quality care and support to residents, ensuring their comfort, safety, and well-being.
 Work Environment: This position operates in a clinical healthcare environment.
 Responsibilities: Resident Care : Assist residents with daily living activities including bathing, dressing, grooming, and personal hygiene.
 Mobility Assistance : Help residents with mobility issues, including transferring, positioning, and ambulating safely.
 Vital Signs Monitoring : Take and record vital signs such as blood pressure, temperature, pulse, and respiration rates.
 Documentation: Accurately document all care provided, changes in residents’ conditions, and any other pertinent information in electronic health records.
 Communication: Report any changes in residents’ conditions or concerns to the nursing staff or supervisor in a timely manner.
 Supportive Tasks: Assist with feeding, preparing meals, and providing companionship to enhance residents’ quality of life.
 Infection Control : Follow infection control protocols and maintain a clean and safe environment for residents.
 Team Collaboration : Work closely with other healthcare professionals, including nurses and physicians, to ensure cohesive and comprehensive care.
 Qualifications: Experience: Previous experience in a skilled nursing facility or similar healthcare setting preferred.
 Physical Requirements: Ability to lift and move residents, as well as perform physical tasks associated with patient care.
 Certifications: Current CNA certification in Nebraska required.
 Benefits: Medical Dental Vision 401K PTO Plan Close to a bus stop

 Children's Nebraska